deficollective/defiscan/src/content/protocols/aave.md

 Furthermore, the execution of successful votes is blocked by an Exit Window with a delay of 7 days for Level 2 and 1 day for Level 1 permissions.
 While these Exit Windows do not qualify for a Low or Medium score, the Aave Governance V3 Guardian multisig account (adhering to the Security Council requirements) and its ability to block unintended proposals from execution mitigates this risk.

-However, these safeguards do not apply to the _EmergencyAdmin_ permissions which does not comply with the security council requirements resulting in a High centralization risk score.
+However, these safeguards do not apply to the _EmergencyAdmin_ permissions, which do not comply with Security Council requirements, resulting in a High centralization risk score.
+The `EMERGENCY_ADMIN` role, controlled by the _EmergencyAdmin_ multi-sig, enables pausing individual reserves or the entire market, as well as disabling the liquidation grace period upon resuming operations.
+Although these actions are reversible via governance, they can be executed without prior oversight.
+The compromised or malicious multi-sig could turn the pool off, and then atomically perform the sequence (turn-on - liquidate - turn-off), and with this sequence, be the sole liquidator.

 > Exit Window score: High